 Firstly, a comprehensive medical history should be taken, including all medication doses and changes.
 This should be observed alongside the reported symptoms and the date that the hair loss began.
 Most medications that cause hair loss are initiated or the dose is increased within 3 months of the symptoms.

-If there is a suspected case of hair loss due to medication use, the best way to confirm the diagnosis is to cease the possible offender for 3 months or more and to observe any regrowth of the hair.
+If there is a suspected case of hair loss due to medication use, the best way to confirm the diagnosis is to cease the possible offender for 3 months or more and observe any regrowth of the hair.

 However, in some cases, such as chemotherapy for cancer treatment, the benefits of therapy usually outweigh the negative effects associated with alopecia.
-In this instance, it is recommended to continue the therapy and wait for the conclusion of therapy for the hair to grow back.
+In this instance, it is recommended to continue the therapy and wait for the conclusion of treatment for the hair to grow back.
 The therapeutic decision will depend on the individual case.